Parnswir/tie/sample/02 - Layers/README.md

 ![a hastily drawn forest](screenshot3.png)

-Notice how the trees partly overly each other.
+Notice how the trees partly overlay each other.

 ### Want to populate your game?